 - Improve efficiency based on the business process load

-An example of a software maintenance need requirement would be the retail storehouse software that managing the supply chain in a particular location.
-The business grows and merged with another retail chain vendor.
-The existing warehouse management software needs to be customized to integrate and upgrade the existing capacity with the new retail chain business software to work efficiently.
+An example of a software maintenance requirement would be the retail storehouse software managing the supply chain in a particular location.
+The business grew and merged with another retail chain vendor.
+The warehouse management software must be customized to integrate and upgrade the existing capacity with the new retail chain business software to work efficiently.
 This is a software maintainable phase for the retail warehouse management software.

 Software Maintenance Process

-- Requirements Identification: Requirements identification and tracing is the initial process of software maintenance that involves several interactions with the associated resources and the external entities.
+- Requirements Identification: Requirements identification and tracing is the initial process that involves several interactions with the associated resources and external entities.

 - Analysis Activity: It involves the functional and technical analysis of the maintenance activities based on the business need.